What is packet fragmentation?

 Identification: 16 bits

-An identifying value assigned by the sender to aid in assembling the fragments of a datagram.
+An identifying value that the sender assigns to aid in assembling a datagram’s fragments.

 Flags: 3 bits